mekedron/better-mac/README.md

 - [Rectangle](https://rectangleapp.com/) [OpenSource] - Incredibly powerful window manager!
 It allows you to snap your application windows to different corners and provides a lot of useful and easy-to-remember shortcuts for arranging your Mac's windows!
 - [Snap](https://apps.apple.com/en/app/snap/id418073146) [Free?] - Allows you to open your pinned dock apps with shortcuts!
 A must-have tool that makes your tasks much easier and more efficient.
 - [Dockey](https://dockey.publicspace.co/) [Free] - Makes your dock faster.
 Removes open delay for the dock.
+- [Pika](https://superhighfives.com/pika) [OpenSource] - Color picker!
+Now you can see what the color is just with a small shortcut.
 - [AutoRaise](https://github.com/sbmpost/AutoRaise) [OpenSource] - Focuses or raises your windows on hover!
 It's very useful for a multi-monitor setup and mostly opens your windows in full-size mode.
 I would really like to use it myself, but only focus mode works poorly with JetBrains tools...
-- [Pika](https://superhighfives.com/pika) [OpenSource] - Color selector!
-Now you can see what the color is just with a small shortcut.

 ## System Tweaks